Study Abroad Financial Information

 - any other required program fees

-Students participating in ISEP exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others; Berry will cover the application fee for exchanges only.
+ISEP exchange programs pay Berry tuition and Berry standard room and unlimited meal plan fees, among others; Berry will cover the application fee for exchanges only.

 Students may use their Berry financial aid for one experience of Education Abroad on a direct/paid program.
 This includes tuition remission.
 For a 2nd experience, students must apply to an ISEP or other exchange program, or they may apply as a transient and pay costs out of pocket.
 Students may also study an entire academic year abroad on an exchange program.